clux/facemaulers/north/boreal-valley.md

 By an Urochar TOB393 CR17 strangler tentacle aberration: tentacle leap.
 Foreshadowing: dark, slithery sounds, rocks fall from the ceiling at different times.
 Perception 25, they see something slither away.
+Perception 20, they notice a non-clustered setup of icicles.
 Not super dangerous despite CR17, unless they split up.
 Wants to split them up: drops a boulder, separating 2 of them, goes for the one in the back: hits him, paralyzes GW if he hits him.
 Tentacle fight.
+All tentacles can attack single target, but only one can grapple.
+First hit is 30 damage.
+Higher grapple damage.
+(40)
 Foreshadowing tunnels, crushed bones, in a weird pile (like someone had a meal; high inv)

 ### Guardian Monolith